johnhong1206/RN-Tinder/README.md

 1) User Profile
 2) Filter function with location, hobby and so on
 3) Re-Swap with pass user
-3) Adding Datting suggestion function
+4) Adding Datting suggestion function
+5) Post Feeds